outofcoffee/imposter/README.md

 the content of the file unmodified, however, the _hbase_ and _sfdc_ plugins use the response file to generate responses that mimic their respective systems.

-Here's an example of the static file approach (1):
+Here's an example of the static file approach:

     {
       "plugin": "com.gatehill.imposter.plugin.rest.RestPluginImpl",